Egyptian Amulet of Lion God Maahes | Circa 1070 to 664BCE

 Features

-- Lion-headed figure symbolizing the god Maahes
+- Lion-headed figure representing the god Maahes

 - Compact amulet form for personal devotion or ritual use

-- Smooth surface with preserved carved features
+- Smooth stone surface with preserved carved features

 Cultural Significance